damaisme/radendi/README.md

 ### Hi there 👋

 Enthusiastic and motivated self-learning about information technology.
 Focused on cloud computing, devsecops, and web development.
-Now I am looking for more experience in my field.

 <a href="https://github.com/radendi" align="center">